Stirling-Tools/Stirling-PDF/README.md

 - Dark mode support.
 - Custom download options
 - Parallel file processing and downloads
+- Custom 'Pipelines' to run multiple features in a queue
 - API for integration with external scripts
 - Optional Login and Authentication support (see [here](https://github.com/Stirling-Tools/Stirling-PDF/tree/main#login-authentication) for documentation)
 - Database Backup and Import (see [here](https://github.com/Stirling-Tools/Stirling-PDF/blob/main/DATABASE.md) for documentation)